Right Against Arbitrary Detention in Saudi Arabia

 • Do not lose track of time — knowing how long you have been held is essential for challenging unlawful detention.

-• Do not assume extended detention is automatic — each extension requires a separate written order.
+• Do not assume extended detention is automatic — each extension requires a separate written order, and your lawyer can challenge each one.

-• Do not attempt to escape — this creates new criminal charges regardless of whether your detention was lawful.
+• Do not attempt to escape — this creates new criminal charges regardless of whether the original detention was lawful.

 You came here to know your rights — help someone else know theirs.